-- A faculty appointment as Professor, Associate Professor, or Assistant Professor in the Department of Biomedical Engineering. - Exceptions.
-The Graduate Coordinator may elect a committee member not meeting the above criteria to ensure adequate representation of faculty within the student's elected field of research.
+- A faculty appointment as Professor, Associate Professor, Assistant Professor, or Lecturer in the Department of Biomedical Engineering. - Exceptions.
+The Associate Chair for Graduate Studies may elect a committee member not meeting the above criteria to ensure adequate representation of faculty within the student's elected field of research.
 To be considered for approval, the Associate Chair must: - Review the curriculum vitae of the potential committee member to ensure adequate expertise in the targeted research field - Meet with the potential committee member to review the philosophy and policies of the examination to ensure consistency